Fact Sheet: New Distribution Capability

 - Leverage the investments made for their direct channel and develop retail capabilities for all channels

-- Greater ability to recognize and reward customers, provide personalized offers
+- Greater ability to recognize and reward customers and provide personalized offers

 - Broader access to airline products with a one stop access to ancillaries and other airline services